Combined Cadet Force

 The Combined Cadet Force has aimed to "provide a disciplined organisation in schools so that pupils may develop powers of leadership by means of training to promote the qualities of responsibility, self-reliance, resourcefulness, endurance and perseverance" ever since it was assembled in 1948, shortly after the end of the Second World War.

-With just over 50 cadets, Ark Alexandra’s Combined Cadet Force (CCF) is one of the newest contingents in the South East.
-3 members of staff provide a varied and exciting training programme every Tuesday afternoon, as well as one Field Day per year and a four-day camp.
-The contingent is commanded by LT Burchell who has a number of years military experience with the commando forces.
-He is assisted by section commanders 2nd Lt.
-Mr Sully and 2nd Lt.
-Ms Clark.
+With just over 120 cadets and 70 junior cadets, Ark Alexandra’s Combined Cadet Force (CCF) is one of the newest contingents in the South East.
+8 members of staff provide a varied and exciting training programme every Tuesday afternoon, as well as one Field Day per year and a four-day camp.
+The contingent is commanded by Captain Burchell who has a number of years military experience with the commando forces.
+He is assisted by section commanders Lt.
+Ms Clark and acting under officers Ms Brasier, Mr Maclean, Mr Gutsell, Mr Morley, Ms Springett and Mr Redman.
 There are also voluntary overnight tactics exercises and range days, and the opportunity to participate in MoD-sponsored adventure training and military-based courses around the country.

 Students from years 8 to 11 can join the CCF.
 Adventurous activities dominate the programme but this is balanced alongside the delivery of a core cadet syllabus.
 Pupils take pride in performing impeccably on formal occasions, such as on Remembrance Sunday when the whole contingent parades.
 Field Day offers an important chance to put into practice all the skills learned though the year.